 This interview is part of our ongoing conversation with innovators in the hydrogen distribution space.
 Hydrogen distribution is a key element in the success of market adoption of hydrogen technology.

-Recently, we had the opportunity to talk with Guillaume Petitpas at Lawrence Livermore National Library (LLNL), to discuss the organization’s research and development around hydrogen fuel distribution.
+Recently, we had the opportunity to talk with Guillaume Petitpas at Lawrence Livermore National Laboratory (LLNL), to discuss the organization’s research and development around hydrogen fuel distribution.

 For more than 60 years, the Lawrence Livermore National Laboratory has applied science and technology to make the world a safer place.